 Yes, a wireless thermometer is worth it.
 They cut out the stress of constantly checking the temperature of your meat by hand and disrupting the cook.

-Yes, professional chefs use thermometers as there is so much going on in the kitchen they sometimes need a little assistance to ensure things run smoothly.
+Yes, professional chefs use smart meat thermometers as there is so much going on in the kitchen they sometimes need a little assistance to ensure things run smoothly.

 Best Bluetooth BBQ Thermometer - Our Winner

 All of the BBQ thermometers reviewed today are worthy competitors; that being said, my winner of the best meat thermometer has to go to ThermoPro.